Jaden Ivey and the Chicago Bulls

 Elite athletic ability

-In a short span:
+In a short window:

-Injuries limited his impact
+Injuries limited his production

-His role decreased
+His role became unclear

-His public voice increased
+His public voice became louder

 Then came the moment that changed everything.

-And just like that, he was released.
+And just like that, he was gone.

 Not just because of what he said.
+But because of what it represented.

-Here’s what no one wants to admit
+Here’s the leadership reality no one wants to admit

 You’re not just evaluated on what you can do.